gliderlabs/docker-alpine/docs/usage.md

 ## Disabling Cache

 As of Alpine Linux 3.3 there exists a new `--no-cache` option for `apk`.
 It allows users to install packages with an index that is updated and used on-the-fly and not cached locally.
-Note the example uses below uses version 3.6 but is backwards compatible to version 3.3:
+Note the example below uses version 3.6 but is backwards compatible to version 3.3:

 ```
 FROM gliderlabs/alpine:3.6